 Chris said so in Microsoft’s blog post “The perils of using Internet Explorer as your default browser”

-In this post, we will explore the different sections starting from the factors responsible for the death of IE and how it is affecting the different sections of the people who access internet.
+In this post, we will explore the different sections starting from the factors responsible for the death of IE and how it is affecting the different sections of the people who access the internet.
 I will take you through the timeline through which this degradation of Internet Explorer has happened.
 Also, we will consider the cross browser compatibility issues that are arising constantly due to the gradual death of IE. We will also be touching the concept of progressive enhancement and will see how the developers are using progressive enhancements to bring back IE to life.
 Should we still consider IE in the cross browser testing?
 We will see.
 So, let us start the story of IE.

 What Led To Death Of IE?

 Internet Explorer was a huge hit back in the 90s and the start of the 21st century.
 But now, it has become a lost hero.
-There is no surprise in seeing that Internet Explorer has and is losing the market everyday because of many factors that we may consider in this post.
+There is no surprise in seeing that Internet Explorer has and is losing the market every day because of many factors that we may consider in this post.
 Some companies have even stopped developing their products for the internet explorer just to save their time and money.
 We cannot blame them for this step.

 You can see that in the image shared at the top that Internet Explorer (as of 2019) captures only 5.14% of the market.
 This includes all the platform and all the operating systems on the desktop which was the main platform for IE. Why has IE been forgotten?
 What led to the death of IE?
-Well, there are few reasons that are more typical.
+Well, there are a few reasons that are more typical.

 Lack Of Features & Slow Updates

 The scene is more or less the same if I talk specifics.
-Internet explorer has stopped developing new features and even implement the old ones.
+Internet Explorer has stopped developing new features and even implement the old ones.
 Even when Internet Explorer was the point of focus for Microsoft, the implementation of features was too slow.
 Even for those features which have been implemented in other browsers and are in the market for some time now.
-Some developers felt that the reason for this was that Microsoft used to analyse whether that feature is a hit and worth the investment or not because there are many features in other browsers which are not used by any developer or maybe very few.
-Some developers had other point of view but I have never seen a strong and loyal community towards Internet Explorer in the past decade.
+Some developers felt that the reason for this was that Microsoft used to analyze whether that feature is a hit and worth the investment or not because there are many features in other browsers which are not used by any developer or maybe very few.
+Some developers had other points of view but I have never seen a strong and loyal community towards Internet Explorer in the past decade.
 These lack of implementation for updates & features has been a major factor that led to the death of IE.

 Edge Grabbing All Of The Limelight

-Meanwhile with the introduction of Windows 10, Microsoft introduced a new browser called Microsoft Edge and promised for it to be fast, reliable, secure and best in the market.
+Meanwhile, with the introduction of Windows 10, Microsoft introduced a new browser called Microsoft Edge and promised for it to be fast, reliable, secure and best in the market.
 Since then, Microsoft has shifted its way towards EDGE browser too much.
 This shift has led to the slow death of IE. Degradation in the sense that slowly Microsoft stopped the development of new features and enhancement of the existing features.
 This gradual degradation has led to the slow death of Internet Explorer.